New physics searches with heavy-ion collisions at the LHC: HI input for new physics searches with cosmic rays

 \subsection{Anomalies in ultra-high-energy cosmic-ray showers}

-The collisions in the upper atmosphere of the highest-energy CR ever detected, with $E_\text{CR} \approx \unit[10^{20}]{eV}$ corresponding to $\sqrtsnn \approx \unit[400]{TeV}$, are well beyond the reach of foreseeable-future colliders on earth~\cite{dEnterria:2011twh}.
+The collisions in the upper atmosphere of the highest-energy CR ever detected, with $E_\text{CR} \approx \unit[10^{20}]{eV}$ corresponding to $\sqrtsnn \approx \unit[400]{TeV}$, are well beyond the reach of foreseeable-future colliders~\cite{dEnterria:2011twh}.
 The flux of ultra-high-energy cosmic rays (UHECR) impinging on the earth is very scarce (less than 1 particle per $\unit{km^2}$ per century at the highest energies), and their detection is only possible in dedicated observatories that reconstruct the huge extensive air showers (EAS) of secondary particles that they produce in the atmosphere.
-Measurements of UHECR above LHC energies, $E_\text{CR} \approx \unit[10^{17}\text{--}10^{20}]{eV}$, feature \unit[30--60]{\%} more muons produced at ground and at increasingly larger transverse momenta from the EAS axis, than predicted by all UHECR Monte Carlo (MC) models~\cite{AbuZayyad:1999xa, Aab:2014pza, Aab:2016hkv}.
-Studies based on PYTHIA~6~\cite{dEnterria:2018kcz} indicate that additional muon production from hard processes, such as from e.g.\ jets or heavy-quark decays, do not seem to account for the data-model discrepancy.
-The possibility of an additional hard source of muons due to the early production and decay of BSM particles, such as e.g.\ electroweak sphalerons~\cite{Brooijmans:2016lfv}, remains an intriguing possibility.
-Solution of the ``muon puzzle'' in UHECR physics requires to reduce the nuclear-effects uncertainties that remain in the dominant $p$-Air (or Fe-Air) interactions in the top atmosphere.
-Dedicated runs of $p$O~\cite{Citron:2018lsq} and light-ion collisions at the LHC are therefore required in order to improve the modeling and tune of all nuclear effects in the current hadronic MC simulations, before one can consider any BSM interpretation of UHECR anomalies.
+Measurements of UHECR above LHC energies, $E_\text{CR} \approx \unit[10^{17}\text{--}10^{20}]{eV}$, feature \unit[30--60]{\%} more muons produced at ground and at increasingly larger transverse momenta from the EAS axis, than predicted by all UHECR Monte Carlo (MC) models~\cite{AbuZayyad:1999xa, Aab:2014pza, Aab:2016hkv,Dembinski:2019uta}.
+Shown in Fig.~\ref{fig:DP_CR} (right) is a representative measurement by the Pierre Auger Observatory~\cite{Aab:2014pza} showing the data-MC deviation in the number of muons from a 10$^{19}$~eV CR shower versus the maximum depth of the shower in the atmosphere.
+The data point is systematically above the EPOS-LHC MC predictions for varying values of relevant model parameters~\cite{Baur:2019cpv}.
+Studies based on PYTHIA~6~\cite{dEnterria:2018kcz} indicate that additional muon production from hard processes, such as from \eg\ jets or heavy-quark decays, do not seem to account for the data-model discrepancy.
+The possibility of an additional hard source of muons due to the early production and decay of BSM particles, such as \eg\ electroweak sphalerons~\cite{Brooijmans:2016lfv}, remains an intriguing possibility.
+Solution of the ``muon puzzle'' in UHECR physics requires to reduce the uncertainties on the nuclear effects that remain in the dominant $p$Air (or Fe\,Air) interactions in the top atmosphere.
+Dedicated runs of $p$O~\cite{Citron:2018lsq} and light-ion collisions at the LHC are therefore required in order to improve the modelling and tuning of all nuclear effects in the current hadronic MC simulations, before one can consider any BSM interpretation of UHECR anomalies.